jwelch1324/dalle-flow-tools/README.md

 # dalle-flow-tools
 Set of tools that allow you to save and recall the results of dalle-flow sessions so that you can come back and explore a given session further.

-# The data store and database
-The querytools introduce two classes the QueryDocument() and QueryDatabase() -- the former is a wrapper around the dalle-flow docarray interface, and the latter is a simple SQLLite wrapper that manages storing session data.
-Additionally when the database is first instantiated it will create a datastore cache, which is an organized set of folders corresponding to the first four hex characters of an md5 hash.
-When a query document is saved to the database, it is converted to raw bytes, hashed, and then saved to the appropriate bucket in the datastore.

 # First use of the Database
 When you first create a database you need to run the `initdb` function as follows
 ```python